Davidutro/Resume/resume.md

 # David Utrobin

-Hi there!
-I'm a communications and operations professional with several years of experience and a passion for improving organizations that produce powerful products.
+Hi!
+I'm a professional with several years of experience in business development and operations.
+I have a deep passion for promoting powerful products by selling them or improving the organizations that produce them.
 I've worked in academia, ecommerce, and crypto.

 - David.utro@gmail.com
 - [GitHub](https://github.com/Davidutro)